M2vH/2millyways/README.md

 ---

-## Hitchhikers guide for trains from 🚂Berlin to 🚀Milliways
+## Hitchhikers guide for trains from Berlin to Milliways

 I assume you will reach Berlin at main station, name for any routing app is `S+U Hauptbahnhof (tief), Berlin`.
 Your target is Ziegeleipark Mildenberg, name in routing apps is `Mildenberg, Ziegeleipark, Zehdenick (Mark)`.